oracle/weblogic-kubernetes-operator/documentation/site/content/faq/newbie.md

 #### WebLogic Server Certification

-**Q:** Which Java EE profiles are supported/certified on Kubernetes, only Web Profile or WLS Java EE full blown?
+**Q:** Which Java EE and Jakarta EE profiles are supported/certified on Kubernetes, only Web Profile or WLS Java EE full-blown?

-**A:** We support the full Java EE Profile.
+**A:** We support the full Java EE and Jakarta EE profiles.

 #### WebLogic Server Configuration